aliak00/heroku-buildpack-d/README.md

 And finally see [Deploy on Heroku - Dlang Tour](https://tour.dlang.org/tour/en/vibed/deploy-on-heroku) for more details.

-# Selecting a D compiler
+# Hooks

+## Preinstall env

+If there's a `.d-pre-install-env` file present in your root dir, it will be sourced.
+The buildpack uses https://dlang.org/install.sh to install a compiler and there are a number of env vars that can be controlled via this.
+Some predefined env vars can also be used:

-By default the latest dmd compiler is used.
-It is also possible to use gdc or ldc and to choose a specific compiler versions by adding a `.d-compiler` file to your project.
+* D_COMPILER: By default the latest dmd compiler is used.
+It is  possible to use gdc or ldc and to choose a specific compiler versions by setting this var.
 Use `dmd`, `ldc`, or `gdc` to select the latest or `dmd-2.068.2`, `ldc-0.16.0`, or `gdc-4.9.2` to select a specific version of a compiler.

-# Preinstall env

-If there's a `.d-pre-install-env` file present in your root dir, it will be sourced.

-# Precompile step
+## Precompile step

 You can add a `.d-pre-compile` script to your root directory and that will be executed before `dub build`